 Students can register for thesis credit hours (EPID 799) only if approved by the Thesis Director and actively working on the thesis.
 A total of 6 thesis credit hours are required for graduation.
-Students typically register for 3 credit hours each semester of their second academic year.

 If a student completes the requisite 6 thesis credit hours and has not defended and submitted the thesis, the student must register for at least one thesis credit hour each semester he or she is working on the thesis.